 ‘Role_?’ and ‘Employement_Sector_?’ have a correlation of 1.
 In this case ‘Employement_Sector_?’ is removed for two reasons.
 Firstly ‘Role_?’ has higher correlation to our target variable.
 Not only that correlation is higher, but the second feature’s correlation is even lower than the limit established, 0.08.

 Besides these relations, as said before, also features with correlation lower than 0.08 were also eliminated.
 After this step the process goes on with a much smaller list of features, which is ‘features_to_keep_1’.
+(Consider putting the feature table here)

 This list of features is taken through other features selection techniques.